-This is Rockwell, the second service dog puppy I raised for Canine Companions for Independence.
+This is Roger, the service dog puppy I am raising for Canine Companions for Independence (my third).

-For 18 months, I was responsible for Rockwell's basic training and socialization, making sure he was exposed to as many sights, sounds and experiences as possible--so that he would know how to behave and not be scared or distracted when actually working as a service dog.
+For 18 months, I will be responsible for Roger's basic training and socialization, making sure he is exposed to as many sights, sounds and experiences as possible--so that he will know how to behave and not be scared or distracted when actually working as a service dog.

-Then I (sniff) turned him back in to the experts at Canine Companions for Independence.
-After six months of advanced training, learning to retrieve dropped items, open doors and drawers, turn on light switches, and more, he was placed with a human partner.
-He is now a working Facility Dog, assisting a teacher in a classroom of children with autism.
+Then I (sniff) will turn him back in to the experts at Canine Companions for Independence.
+After six months of advanced training, learning to retrieve dropped items, open doors and drawers, turn on light switches, and more, he will hopefully be placed with a human partner.

 These dogs are life-changing for the people they serve.
 And although the cost of raising a service dog from breeding through advanced training is about $50,000, CCI provides the dogs free of charge.